SeanKilleen/seankilleen.github.io/_posts/2022-10-17-hacktoberfest-theme-spellchecking.md

 * `words` represents valid words that we want spell-check to suggest
 * `ignoreWords` represents words we don't want to show up as spelling errors, but that we also don't want tooling to suggest as valid replacements.
 * `patterns` defines regex patterns that we want to be able to ignore, which we then place in `ignoreRegExpList`.
-  * :information: This is actually something I learned during the creation of my pull requests this year!
+  * :information_source: This is actually something I learned during the creation of my pull requests this year!
 Before that, I was using comments, which was messy since JSON isn't really supposed to have them.

 ### Running cSpell